Blog Cost

 How low will GLP-1 prices go in 2026?

 Brand self-pay prices have declined to approximately $149–$449/month depending on the drug and dosage form.
-A new $50/month Medicare GLP-1 Bridge program is expected to begin July 1, 2026, for eligible Medicare beneficiaries.
+The Medicare GLP-1 Bridge launched July 1, 2026, giving eligible Part D beneficiaries a flat $50/month copay through Dec 31, 2027.
 There is no U.S. generic for semaglutide or tirzepatide yet; significant retail price drops are not expected until after patent expiration, currently projected around 2032.

 The bottom line